knobs-dials/pymoodbar/README.md

 ![text-mode output](textmood.png?raw=true)

-- moodbar-correlate - ideas like that
+- moodbar-correlate - ideas like that...
      - you can probably find duplicates (moodbar already makes it easier to inspect suspected duplicates)
      - given some options, you can try to avoid harsh genre changes based on similar high/low distribution